 *I use bone char-free sugars for all of my recipes.
 I cover the topic in my article Vegan Baking 101.
 Go to the “Is sugar vegan?” section to learn more!

 - Mixing bowl – You need one big mixing bowl to make your muffin batter.
 Bigger is better than small as it’s easier to mix the batter with a large wooden spoon.
 I use a 20 cm wide, 2000ml size mixing bowl!

-- Whisk – A whisk is needed to thoroughly mix dry ingredients.
+- Whisk – A balloon whisk is needed to thoroughly mix dry ingredients.
 I use a large metal whisk to mix my dry ingredients well.

 - Wooden spoon – When mixing the muffin batter, a large wooden spoon is a must.
 It does the perfect job of mixing gently without developing too much gluten.

 - Muffin tray – I have a muffin tray that can bake 9 muffins in it.
 Depending on the size of your oven you can also buy 6 as well.

 - Muffin cups – Make sure you have muffin cups that fit in the size of the muffin tray!
 Most should fit but this one time I bought way smaller muffin cups that didn’t fit in my muffin tray.

 - Ice cream scoop – An ice cream scoop comes in handy when pouring muffin batter into muffin cups evenly for each muffin cup.

 If you have been making my recipes, you probably have noticed that I always list cup measurements as well as gram measurements.
 I list both because I want to encourage you to use gram measurement too alongside cup measurement.
 Gram measurement is way more accurate and mismeasuring is one of the most common ways to make your baked goods turn out…unexpected!